 - A minor cannot be completed after graduation.

 - One course (3 to 4 credits) required for the minor may be taken outside ACPHS with approval from the chair of the department which houses the minor.

 All courses for the minor must be taken for a grade unless P/F is the only option."

+Updated 11/7/22 due to closure of COVID Testing Center.
 Students are expected to attend all assigned classes.
 Courses may have attendance policies listed in their syllabus that supersede this policy.
 The College expects instructors to be reasonable in accommodating students whose absence from class resulted from: personal illness; family bereavement; or observance of major religious holidays or other compelling circumstances.
 For all short-term absences such as one-day sickness or car troubles, etc., students are expected to communicate directly with their faculty to inquire about processes for any missed coursework.
 Instructors and the College have the right to request documentation verifying the basis of any non-COVID-19 related absences resulting from the above factors.
 Any students with COVID-19 symptoms should not attend classes.
 Doctor’s notes will not be required for COVID-19 related illness.
-For students who are experiencing COVID-19 symptoms, you must report symptoms to email@example.com.
-Upon reporting of symptoms, a member of the COVID-19 testing center will reach out to schedule a COVID-19 test.
-Faculty members may work with the COVID-19 testing center to verify that symptomatic students followed through with testing.
+For students who are experiencing COVID-19 symptoms, you must self-test and report positive results to firstname.lastname@example.org.
 Any falsification of COVID-19 symptoms is considered academic dishonesty; this behavior will be subject to the Academic Integrity policy.
 For COVID protocols, visit https://www.acphs.edu/fall-2022.

 Auditing of Courses